 Mange is a parasitic skin disease caused by Sarcoptes scabiei.
-It is not common to find scabies caused by Demodex phylloides in swine.
-Sarcoptic mange (sometimes called scabies) is the most common and important one because it is irritating and uncomfortable for swine, causing a lot of scratching and damaging of their skin.
-It significantly reduces the growth rate and feed conversion efficiency.
-The life cycle of the mite is direct and takes 14-15 days to complete a cycle from adult to adult.
-The mite dies quickly outside the pig (from hours and up to 15 days), in most conditions, in less than five days.
+It is not common to find mange caused by Demodex phylloides in swine.
+Sarcoptic mange (sometimes called scabies) is the most common and it is significant because it is irritating and uncomfortable to pigs, causing a lot of scratching and skin damage.
+It significantly reduces the growth rate and feed conversion rate.
+The life cycle of the mite is short, taking 14-15 days to complete.
+The mite dies quickly away from the pig.
+In less than five days in most conditions (although it could be from hours to 15 days).
 It is important to keep this in mind for its control.
-If a farm is free of mange, it is one of the diseases easiest to avoid, because it can only be introduced to the farm by animals carrying the organism.
+If a farm is free of mange, it is one of the easiest diseases to prevent, because it can only be introduced to the farm by animals carrying the organism.
 However, once introduced into the farm, it tends to remain endemic if measures are not taken.

 - They scratch continuously against the walls of the pen.
-About three to eight weeks after the initial infection, the skin becomes sensitive to the protein of the mite, and animals can develop an intense allergy resulting in small red pimples covering their entire skin.
+About three to eight weeks after the initial infection, the skin becomes sensitive to the protein of the mite, and animals can develop an intense allergy resulting in small, red spots covering their entire skin.

-- There is a severe itching that causes the animal to scratch to the point of producing blood.
+- Severe itching can cause the animal to scratch to the point of drawing blood.

-- Small red pimples all over the skin.
+- Small, red dots all over the skin.

-- Thicker lesions appear, similar to asbestos in the ears, on both sides of the neck, elbows, the front side of the hock and the dorsal side of the neck.
+- Thick, asbestos-like lesions appear on the ears, both sides of the neck, the elbows, the front of the hock and the dorsal part of the neck.

-- Its presence affects the efficiency of feed conversion and daily gain, especially if the infective burden is large.
+- Affects the feed conversion rate and daily gain, especially in the case of a severe infection.

 Causes / Contributing Factors